SshgurkiratSingh/c/readme.md

 Please note that programs with the prefix "inComp" indicate that they require fixing.

 - matrixMultiplication is done without recursion but works fine as expected
+- Program not uploaded that were before periodical